visym/collector/docs/pip_175k/README.md

 Follow the installation instructions for [vipy](https://github.com/visym/vipy)

-Unzip pip_175k.zip in /path/to/, then:
+Unpack pip_175k.tar.gz in /path/to/, then:

 ```python
 import vipy